 Decision System with Consequences

-Each question has a different score depending on the user's choice.
-Better decisions are worth more points, poor decisions lose points.
-When the user makes a mistake, the platform immediately explains what the correct answer would be and why, turning mistakes into learning.
+Each question has a different score based on the user's choice.
+Better decisions are worth more points, while bad decisions lose points.
+When the user makes a mistake, the platform immediately explains what the correct answer would have been and why, turning mistakes into learning.

 Those who maintain daily activity earn bonuses and unlock special rewards; those who concentrate everything in one day receive less.
 Badges have become specific achievements tied to behaviors that companies want to encourage.